gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideUiBinder.md

 setters or constructor arguments can be called on the resource object this way, just as for any other object in the template.
-In the example below, note how the FancyResources object accepts a reference to the Resource declared in the previous example.
+In the example below, note how the FancyResources object accepts a reference to the Resource declared in the previous example.</p>

 <pre class="prettyprint">public class FancyResources {
   enum Style {